Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Example: the free scalar field in 1+1 dimensions

-In all cases we have assumed $m=1$, in which case the $F(\phi)$ function will be dominant in the range of $\phi \in [-4,4]$.
+In all cases we set the lattice size to $N_x=N_t=40$, and the mass to $m=1$, in which case the $F(\phi)$ function will be dominant in the range of $\phi \in [-4,4]$.
 In the first parametrization we have applied a scaling of $S_c=4$, which scales the function into the new range of $\phi^* \in [-1,1]$.
 This makes it possible to use smaller centers near zero in the account of a possibly larger $A$ Gaussian width parameter.
 In the second case no scaling was applied for the fields with uniformly distributed centers around zero.
 In this case a smaller $A$ parameter could be used due to the larger interval that $F[\phi]$ covers.
 In the third case, similar to the second one, no scaling was applied, however, here the centers have been chosen randomly and not distributed uniformly around zero.
-Note that in all cases the $c_k=0$ center is omitted.
-By doing this, we force the network to try to estimate the nonlinear function with a set of shifted Gaussians, with different, non-zero weights in each case.
-The results can be seen in Fig.~\ref{fig:SC1}, where the RBF approximation of the $F(\phi)$ functions and the 'trained' $a_k$ parameters are also shown for the three different parameterizations.
+Note that in all cases the $c_k=0$ center is omitted, so that the training does not try to fit the RBF network dominantly with the $c_k=0$ kernel.
+In the case of $A=\frac{S_c^2a^2m^2}{2}$ the network would become trivial with only the $c_k=0$ having $a_k=1$ nonzero weight.
+By omitting this term, we force the network to try to estimate the nonlinear function with a set of shifted Gaussians, with different, nonzero weights in each case.

+The results can be seen in Fig.~\ref{fig:SC1}, where the RBF approximation of the $F(\phi)$ functions and the trained $a_k$ parameters are also shown for the three different parametrizations.